Opioid addiction rates continue to skyrocket

 According to the National Institutes of Health, three in four new heroin users start by abusing prescription drugs.

-Who'e becoming addicted
+Who's becoming addicted

 The BCBS analysis found that longer-duration prescriptions were associated with higher incidences of opioid use disorder.
 A CDC study from earlier this year found that an opioid prescription lasting for eight or more days increased the likelihood of using the drug a year later to 13.5%.
 A prescription of 31 days or more increased chances of long-term opioid use to 29.9%.